OPERATIONAL REALITIES OF MODERN MONEY

 Treasury security is nothing more than a savings account at the CB

-- Operational realities described in the above 3 paragraphs are:
+- Operational realities described in the above three paragraphs are:

 - Government spending and borrowing are all done by data entries in the spreadsheet at the CB

-- Government spending adds reserves to the banking system and borrowing drain reserves from the banking system.
+- Government spending adds reserves to the banking system and borrowing drains reserves from the banking system.

 - Added reserves have to be drained to maintain the target CB funds rate, otherwise, it will fall to zero.
 Borrowing is the part of ‘maintaining funds rate’ process

 It is very clear that availability of currency is not an issue for the currency issuer, as it can always spend by issuing its own currency (it is done by data entries in the spreadsheet at the CB).
-(As described in detail and summarised under ‘The Paradigm Constraint’, taxes and borrowing serve other purposes, not to acquire money to spend, as modern Governments pay for their expenditures by issuing their own liabilities).
-If Government spends $1000, taxes $900 and borrows $100, you could say that Government collects the $900 & $100 and then spend that $1000 or you could say that Government spends $1000 and then collect the $900 & $100.
-What difference does it make, that too to a currency issuer?
+As described in detail and summarised under ‘The Paradigm Constraint’, taxes and borrowing serve other purposes, not to acquire money to spend, as modern Governments pay for their expenditures by issuing their own liabilities.
+If Government spends $1,000, taxes $900 and borrows $100, you could say that Government collects the $900 & $100 and then spends that $1000 or you could say that Government spends $1000 and then collects the $900 & $100.
+What difference does it make to a currency issuer?
 Constraints of maintaining target CB funds rate dictate that the government cannot spend money without borrowing (or taxing).
-Government spending has to be offset by taxes and borrowing to maintain control of the fed funds rate.
+Government spending has to be offset by taxes and borrowing to maintain control of the Fed funds rate.
 Balancing of the budget happens for a reason, but it is portrayed differently.
 Economists, not coming out of fixed exchange regime paradigm, say that Government spends tax and borrowed money.
 Those who understand the operational realities of floating exchange regime state that Government spends by issuing its own money.

-We dedicate this book for the common man and we wish that every country will utilize the favourable floating exchange rate currency regime with appropriate policy measures to realize the optimum productive potential through full employment and price stability.
-We hope that this introduction is helpful to the reader to fully benefit from this book.
+We dedicate this work to the common man and we wish that every country will utilize the favourable floating exchange rate currency regime with appropriate policy measures to realize the optimum productive potential through full employment and price stability.
+We hope that this introduction is helpful to the reader so that he or she may benefit from this book.
 You are welcome to write to us with your feedback and suggestions.